|

 241. cirrhosis

-a chronic disease interfering with the normal functioning of the liver; the major cause is chronic alcoholism
+a chronic disease interfering with the liver's functioning

 242. clepsydra